 An objection to concluding that these post-2011 studies are "research waste" though might be that they may have refined understanding of more specific questions, such as the impact of different moderators on the self-talk interventions effectiveness, which may have been the goals of these new studies (not merely whether self-talk interventions in general improve performance).
-As mentioned, some had concluded that post-2011 the field had "matured" and, under the assumption that self-talk interventions do indeed improve performance, moved towards theorising and exploring the possible mechanisms for why it was effective (Hardy, Comoutos, and Hatzigeorgiadis 2018; Galanis et al. 2016).
+As mentioned, some had concluded that post-2011 the field had "matured" and, under the assumption that self-talk interventions do indeed improve performance, moved towards theorising and exploring the possible mechanisms for why it was effective (Galanis et al., 2016; Hardy et al., 2018).
 However, as we also saw, many of the theoretically informed moderators that were explored also updated little and where they did they tended to shift closer to the overall posterior pooled effect estimate.
 Further, considering the results of our exploration of questionable research practices, it is not particularly clear whether the already proven positive effects of self-talk interventions is a reasonable assumption to work from any more, and research addressing the question of why the interventions are effective might be built upon a house of cards.
 Based upon the results presented here it is not clear whether self-talk interventions have any impact on sports/motor performance.

 The amount of research since Hatzigeorgiadis et al. (2011) roughly doubled.
 Had approaches such as those presented here been employed a priori by researchers in planning these studies to consider the impact that such evidence might have had on updating prior estimates of self-talk interventions effects, or indeed the quality of those prior estimates, a lot of waste might have been avoided.
 Granted, some of the methods presented here were not necessarily readily available to understand and utilise by researchers at the time they were conducting their work.
 But, the example of self-talk interventions can act as a warning to researchers in the sport and exercise sciences about what kinds of questions they should ask themselves prior to beginning their work.

-Although the literature on self-talk interventions and their effects on sports/motor performance specifically could be considered wasteful, as explained, the post-2011 years have seen theoretical advancements in conceptualisation and operationalisation of the construct of self-talk (Brinthaupt and Morin 2023; Geurts 2018; Hardy, Comoutos, and Hatzigeorgiadis 2018; Latinjak et al. 2023; Van Raalte, Vincent, and Brewer 2016; Latinjak et al. 2019; Van Raalte et al. 2019).
-Alongside the discussion within the broader psychological literature regarding replication concerns there have also been calls to improve theorising (Eronen and Bringmann 2021) and measurement practices (Flake and Fried 2020).
-These are important steps that researchers should consider before they move to testing hypotheses such as whether intervening on a psychological construct produces particular causal outcomes (Scheel et al. 2021).
+Although the literature on self-talk interventions and their effects on sports/motor performance specifically could be considered wasteful, as explained, the post-2011 years have seen theoretical advancements in conceptualisation and operationalisation of the construct of self-talk (Brinthaupt & Morin, 2023; Geurts, 2018; Hardy et al., 2018; Latinjak et al., 2019; Latinjak et al., 2023; Van Raalte et al., 2016, 2019).
+Alongside the discussion within the broader psychological literature regarding replication concerns there have also been calls to improve theorising (Eronen & Bringmann, 2021) and measurement practices (Flake & Fried, 2020).
+These are important steps that researchers should consider before they move to testing hypotheses such as whether intervening on a psychological construct produces particular causal outcomes (Scheel et al., 2021).
 As such, it would be unfair to suggest that work aimed in these specific theoretical/operationalisation directions has been wasteful and attempts at cumulative evidence synthesis which draw such conclusions might also consider qualitative appraisal of the broader literature saving conclusions about "research waste" for the specific context explored.
-But, whilst it has been argued that cumulative evidence synthesis methods such as meta-analysis to test theoretically derived hypotheses (Martin S. Hagger and Hamilton 2024), for self-talk interventions specifically it may be worth starting afresh to determine if there really is an intervention effect whilst incorporating safe-guards for such issues as the questionable research practices explored here e.g., pre-registration/registered-reports (Chambers and Tzavella 2022).
+But, whilst it has been argued that cumulative evidence synthesis methods such as meta-analysis to test theoretically derived hypotheses (Hagger & Hamilton, 2024), for self-talk interventions specifically it may be worth starting afresh to determine if there really is an intervention effect whilst incorporating safe-guards for such issues as the questionable research practices explored here e.g., pre-registration/registered-reports (Chambers & Tzavella, 2022).